-If it did, what would the next thing you want to see or know be?
+If it did, what would be the next thing you want to see or know?
 Is it something right there or did you have to root around the page or website to find it?
 Arrange your content from top to bottom in a logical order.
 You can always test this on willing friends, family members, and clients.

 Put Your Contact Information On Your Website (everywhere)